common-fate/terraform-aws-common-fate-deployment/.changeset/nasty-dingos-allow.md

 "@common-fate/terraform-aws-common-fate-deployment": patch
 ---

-added variable to enable or disable centralised support
+Centralised support can now be disabled by setting the variable centralised_support to false.